fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 relationship difficulties, and are not actually technical in nature.

 - Emotional bank account metaphor describing amount of trust in a relationship
-- it gets withdrawn constantly by unmet expectations
+- It gets withdrawn constantly by unmet expectations
-- when overdrawn: walking in a minefield, tension everywhere
+- When overdrawn: walking in a minefield, tension everywhere
 - Mayor deposits:
     - understanding the individual (an action might turn into a withdrawal otherwise)